CarlSorqvist/PsCertTools/NTAuthGuard/README.md

 The script is designed to not execute any actions until explicitly enabled.
 To enable the script, set the `adminDisplayName` attribute of the `NTAuthCertificates` object to any non-null value.
 If you already have a value for this attribute in your environment that you do not wish to remove, consider modifying the `$EnablingAttribute` variable in `Invoke-NTAuthCleanup.ps1` to a different, writable and otherwise unused attribute.
 It is important that all versions of the script file uses the same attribute, or you will encounter unexpected behavior.

+Also note that by default, the script is in **audit mode**.
+This means that when the `adminDisplayName` attribute is set to a non-null value, an event is logged if a non-whitelisted certificate is found in NTAuth, but the certificate is not removed.
+To enable production mode, set the value of `adminDisplayName` to `-1` (default).

 * Create the gMSA by running the `Create-Gmsa.ps1` script on a server in the forest root domain, or create it manually.
 If you use the script, update the `$FQDN` variable before running it.
 By default, the account is named `s0ntauthguard`, which is used in the rest of the scripts as well.
 The script automatically allows the `Domain Controllers` group access to the service account.
 * The gMSA is created in the default `Managed Service Accounts` container.
 If you have an OU specifically for Tier0 service accounts, you can optionally move it.
 * Create a delegation group that will be used to delegate `WriteProperty`  rights to the `cACertificate` attribute of the `NTAuthCertificates` object.
 By default, this group is named `d0_pki_ntauth_cacert__w`. **Take care** that this group cannot be modified by anyone else than Enterprise Admins.